Flag of Ukraine: Return of the national flag

 As the Soviet red and azure flag remained the de jure flag of the newly-independent Ukraine, the blue and yellow flag was provisionally adopted for official ceremonies in August 1991 following Ukrainian independence, before officially being restored on 28 January 1992 by the Parliament of Ukraine.
+According to Stepan Khmara, at the time, support for readopting the blue and yellow flag as Ukraine's national flag was nearly universal among Ukrainians, with no realistic alternatives being offered.

-At the beginning of the 2022 Russian invasion of Ukraine, landmarks all over the world were lit up with the colours of the Ukrainian flag, while numerous cities raised the Ukrainian flag in solidarity.
+At the beginning of the Russian invasion of Ukraine, landmarks all over the world were lit up with the colours of the Ukrainian flag, while numerous cities raised the Ukrainian flag in solidarity.
 Kastuś Kalinoŭski Regiment, an independent Belarusian volunteer regiment, also adopted the colours of the Ukrainian flag in its insignia.